dmytro-shk/anagrams/README.md

 ## Example

-All non letters symbols are stay on the self place
+All non letters symbols are stays in the same places

 Input:   a1bcd efg!h